| No History, No Credit... No Kidding!

 any interest rate will do it.
 Once established you will soon

+be flooded with far better offers.
 The Center For Debt Management offers an

 article entitled How To Build A Credit History And Establish